 The Macquarie Dictionary named ‘halal snack pack’ as a runner-up word of the year for 2016, behind ‘fake news’.
 However, online voting for the people’s choice award put it first.
 The dictionary defines this gourmet’s delight as ‘a fast food combining layers of hot chips, grated cheese, halal doner kebab meat, garlic sauce, barbecue sauce and chilli sauce.
 Abbrev: HSP.’

-Such is the popularity of the HSP that in December 2015 it inspired a Facebook group called the Halal Snack Pack Appreciation Society, where members can leave reviews of their favourite snack packs.
-The group (as of January 2017) has 179,080 members.
+Such was the popularity of the HSP that in December 2015 it inspired a Facebook group called the Halal Snack Pack Appreciation Society, where members could leave reviews of their favourite snack packs.
+The group (as of January 2017) had 179,080 members.

-Among the fans is Labor Senator Sam Dastyari who famously offered to treat right-wing anti-Islam Senator Pauline Hanson to an HSP in Sydney’s western suburbs.
-Of course she said no, claiming (without any evidence) that 98 per cent of Australians were also against halal.
+Among the fans was Labor Senator Sam Dastyari who famously offered to treat right-wing anti-Islam Senator Pauline Hanson to an HSP in Sydney’s western suburbs.
+Of course, she said no, claiming (without any evidence) that 98 per cent of Australians were also against halal.
 The Labor Party certainly isn’t.
-In Perth, prior to the federal election, a record eight metre long snack pack was the highlight of a party fundraiser.
+In Perth, prior to the federal election, a record eight-metre long snack pack was the highlight of a party fundraiser.

-The HSP seems to be taking its place among other distinctively Australian foods with multicultural overtones, following in the tradition of the dim sim and the Chiko roll.
-As the Macquarie Dictionary people say: “The significance of halal snack pack is that it tells us about something once confined largely to the Muslim community that is now surfacing throughout the broader Australian community.”
+The HSP seems to be taking its place among other distinctively Australian foods with multicultural overtones, following in the tradition of the dim sim and the Chiko Roll.
+As the Macquarie Dictionary people said: “The significance of halal snack pack is that it tells us about something once confined largely to the Muslim community that is now surfacing throughout the broader Australian community.”